-COVID-19 cases on the rise in northeast Ohio
+COVID-19 cases on the rise in Northeast Ohio

 In terms of actual people getting sick, the numbers are nowhere near where they were at the beginning of the year.
-Still, percentage-wise, the numbers have jumped anywhere from 30 to 50%.
+Still, percentage-wise, the numbers have jumped anywhere from 30 percent to 50 percent.

 “We had 24 cases yesterday and before that, we were at 10 or 11.
 We do see an increase and we know it’s among younger, unvaccinated individuals from the interviews that we do,” said Summit County Health Director Donna Skoda.